berry-lang/berry_doc/docs/source/en/Chapter-8.rst

 To indicate that a member is invalid, ``setmember()`` should raise an exception or return ``undefined``.
-Returning anything else like ``nil`` inficates that the assignment was succesful.
+Returning anything else like ``nil`` indicates that the assignment was succesful.

 Be aware that you may receive member names that are not valid Berry identifiers.
 The syntax ``a.("<->")`` will call ``a.member("<->")`` with